MicrosoftDocs/powerquery-docs/powerquery-docs/fill-down-up.md

 ms.author: v-miesco
 ---

-# Fill down or fill up
+# Fill values in a column

 The operation to fill down or fill up is an operation that can happen from row to row in a single column.